7. Downsampling, Masking & Noise Injection

-YAME provides tools to control sparsity and apply masks to methylation data:
+YAME provides tools to control sparsity, apply masks, and inject noise into methylation data:

-yame dsample— randomly downsample sites to simulate lower coverage or sparsity.yame mask— apply a binary mask to zero out sites or convert a binary format into a contextualized format 6.
+yame dsample— randomly downsample sites to simulate lower coverage or sparsity.yame mask— apply a binary mask to zero out sites or convert a binary format into a contextualized format 6.yame perturb— randomly flip methylation bits to inject noise for benchmarking and sensitivity testing.

 These functions are especially useful for benchmarking methods at different sparsity levels, building controlled simulation datasets, or restricting analyses to a specific universe of CpGs.